acasi-ctf/ctf/sprint-reports/Sprint 6.md

   * Created quick rules markdown for all the games.
 * Flag turn in button implemented on UI.
 Currently, non-functional as backend has not been implemented.
 * Creation of XSS challenges.
+* Adjusted display to change with different screen resolutions.
+* Removed Overflow in the x direction on the side menu.
 * Rebranded the site web application to Cyber Literacy For All.
 * Integrated Evon-Tech teams CSS into our web application to help with beautification.
 This was the sponsors decision to hire contractors as the scope of our project expanded by a multiple of 3.